 Building good savings habits

-Take your child to a local bank or credit union and help them open their first savings account.
+Take your kid to a local bank or credit union and help them open their first savings account.
 Explain how banks often pay interest on money in savings accounts.
+This is a good step in teaching them the concept that money can grow more money when strategically used.

-Children see credit cards used regularly for transactions and are usually present in the car for trips to the ATM machine.
+Children continuously see their parents using plastic cards to make purchases and other transactions.
+They also accompany their parents for a trip to the ATM machine.
 These transactions offer you the opportunity to explain that ATM cards withdraw cash directly from a checking and savings accounts and to teach them how credit works.

 Middle School and Junior High (Ages 11-15)

-This age is a good time to introduce “pretend” checking accounts that teach children about proper check-writing technique, withdrawals, and recordkeeping.
+This age is an excellent time to introduce “pretend” checking accounts that teach children proper check-writing technique, withdrawals, and recordkeeping.
+It will also teach kids to be accountable for their spending and give them an early insight into how they can curb wasteful expenditure.

 Investing and the stock market

-Consider exposing children to various investment options (i.e. mutual funds, IRAs, individual stocks, etc.) and teaching them how the stock market works.
+Consider exposing children to various investment options (i.e., mutual funds, IRAs, individual stocks, etc.) and teaching them how the stock market works.
+This is the best time to buy them a book or a course that teaches them about various investment options and how to analyze them.

 Credit cards and interest

-Consider giving your child a pre-paid credit card and explaining to them how to use credit wisely.
-This is an opportunity to explain how compound interest works for you when your money is invested properly and how it works against you when you are charged interest on your credit card balances each month.
+Consider getting your kid a pre-paid credit card and explaining to them the responsible use of credit.
+This is a good opportunity to explain to your child the power of compound interest when money is invested correctly and how it can work against you when you’re on the receiving end of interest charges every month on a credit card.

 High School (Ages 16-18)